 Other Options To Consider

 Frozen Food.
-If you don’t have access to live foods, or they are out of your budget range, these are a good option.
+If you don’t have access to live foods, or are out of your budget range, they’re a good option.
 Frozen versions of the live feed mentioned above are good.

 Milled Seafood.
 Another excellent choice.
 Prepare it by thawing.